 The net effect allows attractive project returns with economics which are disruptive in the developed world and offer the first practical solution for the huge unmet need in the developing world, while reducing greenhouse gas in each, forever precluding collected waste from entering our fresh water or oceans, and substantially reducing the need to boost tipping fees.

-Synova has been selected by The Sustainable Packaging Coalition and The Center for the Circular Economy at Closed Loop Partners among five entrepreneurs and startups that are capable of successfully recovering multi-material flexible packaging waste for new uses.
+Synova works with both public and private organizations.
+They have been selected by The Sustainable Packaging Coalition and The Center for the Circular Economy at Closed Loop Partners among five entrepreneurs and startups that are capable of successfully recovering multi-material flexible packaging waste for new uses.